exercism/julia/exercises/concept/factory-sensors/.docs/instructions.md

 You need to implement a function in the software that will throw an error if the humidity percentage is too high.
 If the humidity is at an acceptable level, a info log will be added.
-The function should be called `humiditycheck` and take the humidity percentage as a parameter.
+The function should be called `humiditycheck` and take the humidity percentage as an argument.

 You should halt with an ErrorException (the exact message is not important, but must contain the measured humidity level) if the percentage exceeds 70%.
 Otherwise, add an Info log, with the message `"humidity level check passed: h%"`, where `h` is the humidity percentage.